-The Fields toolset contains a set of tools to create and modify fields.
+The Fields toolset contains tools to create and modify fields.
 A field is a column in a table; each field contains the values for a single attribute.
 Any number of fields can be included in a table.
 Settings can be specified for fields, such as the field type and the maximum size of the data that can be stored in it.

 Adds a new field to a table or the table of a feature class or feature layer, as well as to rasters with attribute tables.